Fanning the Flame

 On the road to Emmaus, the disciples begin to make sense of their experience as they talk together.
 As they share what they have seen and heard, understanding deepens and courage grows.
 Renewal is strengthened in relationship.

-Fanning the Flame names the second movement of Walking Emmaus: intentional one-to-one companionship that nurtures what God has begun.
+Fanning the Flame is the second movement of Walking Emmaus: intentional one-to-one spiritual companionship that nurtures what God has begun.

 This is not about fixing or directing another person, but about walking alongside them as they attend to God’s work in their life.